 As Budapest emerges as a modern metropolis, KOLLÁZS perfectly captures the dynamic spirit of the city: historic yet contemporary, timeless yet fresh, glamorous yet relaxed.
 KOLLÁZS promises to become one of Budapest’s most popular dining destinations – welcoming with understated, informal elegance.Read more

-Temporary exhibitions showcase site-specific collections of artworks with new selections three times a year.
+Temporary exhibitions showcase site-specific collections of artworks with new selections four times a year.
 KOLLÁZS aims to bring back the creative and lively atmosphere of the Gresham days, and combines it with the excitement of art that is truly contemporary.